Where can I see buildings that use the GLB M2 advanced building system?

 In comparison to glass, steel, gypsum board, and bricks and for structural applications, the M2 system utilises less CO2 in construction and in use; we can even outperform the carbon balance of wood systems.
 The concrete we use has a CO2 cost of 121gCO2/kg material.
 By contrast, plasterboard is nearly 2000gCO2/kg.
 When creating a structural external wall for a house, M2 only requires 80mm of concrete, which is the same width as a single brick, meaning the CO2 output is far less than a traditionally built house.

-EPS is misunderstood as a product by the masses.
-When you know it is more than 90% air you can start to understand why its footprint is lower than you might have expected.
-EPS has a smaller carbon footprint than foamed glass and is like Rockwool and mineral wool.
-Furthermore, by using the GLB system there is a significant amount of energy/carbon saved by not using other trades and materials.
+EPS is misunderstood as a product by many.
+When you know it is more than 90% air you can start to understand why its carbon footprint is much lower than you might have expected.
+EPS is by most measures the most green insulator, better than foamed glass, rockwool and mineral wool.
+Furthermore, by using the GLB system there is a significant amount of energy/carbon saved by reducing the concrete required and avoiding the need for other materials.

 What is the recyclable potential if in 70 years properties were to be demolished?